gelmal/dapp/README.md

-# CRP(It complies with the rules of sto 20 & erc20)
+# CRP(It complies with the rules of STO20 & ERC20)
   a.
 Crp project's SmartContract & JS api

   b.
 My code marked '@author sykang' in function